juan-carlos-calvo/blog/_pages/about.md

 permalink: /about/
 ---

-Chilean Data Scientist.
+Most of the time I do data science.
 Views are mine.